The Difference Between DR and DA in SEO

 DOES DOMAIN RATING MATTER FOR INCREASING SEARCH TRAFFIC?

 Although DR and a website’s search traffic have a high correlation.
 You shouldn’t concentrate your efforts on boosting this particular measure.
 Unlike websites, Google ranks pages.
-Therefore, you should concentrate your efforts on creating high-quality content and gaining high-quality backlinks that point to it.
+Therefore, you should focus your efforts on creating high-quality content and acquiring high-quality backlinks that link to it.
 As a result, both your DR and your search traffic will increase naturally.

 CONCLUSION ON DR VS. DA